How the Process Works

 If you do not pay within the stipulated timeframe

-The most important thing is to keep in contact with BTA Infringement and discuss options available to you.
+The most important thing is to keep in contact with BTA and discuss options available to you.
 If you chose not to act, you will receive additional correspondence explaining the next stage in the process.
 As the stages progress, additional charges may be incurred.